 Julie, Visual Designer

-Cameron, Visual Developer
+Cameron, Lead Developer

-Hyun, UX and Visual, and Front-end Developer
+Hyun, UX and Visual Designer, and Full-stack Developer

 Although there were some production problems, with the help of the lead developer and several pots of coffee, the development quality issues were polished out and the team was on-time for scheduled release.
 Despite launch problems (browser compatibility for one), after few fixes almost all of the submissions were processed successfully.
 The integration between front-end code, back-end code and then the ever-building database of submissions working together was quite a sight and a huge learning point.
 Like every designer and creative person, when I looked at the behaviors of the code I only saw opportunities to optimize and create cleaner and faster code.